-In the future, technologies can create “smart house” for people living with COPD to deliver 360° patient care.
+In the future, technologies could help create a “smart house” for people living with COPD to deliver 360-degree patient care.

 The convergence of digital technologies and healthcare, or “digital health,” is a hot topic.
-But what does the term digital health mean for the people living with chronic conditions, like chronic obstructive pulmonary disease (COPD)?
+But what does digital health mean for people living with chronic conditions like chronic obstructive pulmonary disease (COPD)?

-In collaboration with patients, physicians, designers, technicians, and engineers, we are developing a variety of projects for respiratory patients.
-One example is the Air Smart Spirometer, a spirometer that helps doctors collect valuable information about their patients’ COPD via a connected smartphone.
+In collaboration with patients, physicians, designers, technicians and engineers, we are developing a variety of projects for respiratory patients.
+They include the Air Smart Spirometer, a spirometer that helps doctors collect valuable information about their patients’ COPD via a connected smartphone.
 This is just one example of how we’re leveraging digital technologies to help patients.

-In the future, technologies like those used in the Air Smart Spirometer could be used to create a “smart house” for people living with COPD, integrating seamlessly throughout the home to deliver 360° patient care.
+In the future, technologies like those used in the Air Smart Spirometer could help create a “smart house” for people living with COPD, integrating seamlessly throughout the home to deliver 360-degree patient care.

-Air Smart Spirometer, developed in partnership with POND healthcare.
+The Air Smart Spirometer, developed in partnership with Pond Healthcare